-The Older Americans Act (OAA) is a federal law that promotes the well-being of Americans 60 years old and above through services and programs designed to meet the specific needs of older citizens.
+The Older Americans Act (OAA) is a federal law that promotes the well-being of Americans 60+ through services and programs designed to meet the specific needs of older citizens.
 There are many different organizations and programs under the OOA that are outlined in this article.

 - Home-delivered and communal meals

-- Family caregiver support
+- Family caregiver support programs

 - Job training and volunteer opportunities

-- Protections from elder abuse
+- Protections from older adult abuse

 Objectives of the Older Americans Act